Issaquah Middle School

 ADDITIONAL REQUIRED CLASSES

-- Health and PE – Seventh and Eighth grade students are required to take one trimester of Health and two trimesters of PE each year.
-Sixth graders take one trimester of Health and one trimester of PE.
-Eighth grade students may be eligible to take Independent Health and PE 8 outside of their school day.
+- Health and PE – 7th and 8th grade students are required to take one trimester of Health and two trimesters of PE each year.
+6th graders take one trimester of Health and one trimester of PE.
+8th grade students may be eligible to take Independent Health and PE 8 outside of their school day.
 Information about Independent Health and PE 8 can be found in the year-long elective section of this course guide and on the district website.

 HIGH SCHOOL CREDIT CLASSES – IMPORTANT, PLEASE NOTE

-Effective 2019-20, high school level credit courses (Algebra 1, Geometry, Biology, ASL, Spanish 1) taken in middle school will automatically be added to the student’s transcript.
-This is in accordance with District Regulation 2410.
-This will impact students who choose to skip CC6 in Math, choose pathway 2 in Science, or choose Spanish 1 or ASL in grade 8.
-Students can request to have the course transcribed only for credit toward graduation and not included in the grade in the student’s high school GPA calculation.
-Students can also request to have these credits removed completely from their transcript.
-Students should consult with their counselor to make this request, which must be done no later than the end of their junior year of high school.
-Please note that once the grades and/or credits are deleted from the high school transcript, the grade and credit cannot be added back and will permanently be excluded from the student’s grade point average
+High school level courses (Algebra 1, Geometry, Biology, ASL, Spanish 1, Japanese 1) taken in middle school will automatically be added to the student’s high school transcript and the grade will be factored into the high school GPA.
+This will impact students who choose to start in Math 1/2 or CC7/8 in grade 6, choose pathway 2 in Science, or choose to take Spanish 1 or Japanese 1 in grade 8.
+Students can request to have these credits removed completely from their high school transcript.
+Students should consult with their high school counselor to make this request, which must be done no later than the end of their junior year of high school.
+Please note that once the grades and/or credits are deleted from the high school transcript, the grade and credit cannot be added back and will permanently be excluded from the student’s grade point average.

 - Beginning Orchestra – Orchestra is for students who wish to develop their skills with string instruments such as violin, viola, cello and double bass.
 No previous experience is required.
 In this year-long class, students will explore a myriad of skills needed in Orchestra including; beginning elements of reading music, caring and maintaining your instrument and proper playing and practice technique.
 Students are required to have an instrument which can typically be rented from a music store or the school and should be willing to commit to daily practice.
 Participation in concerts is required and is part of the students’ grade in the course.